AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 ## Overview

-A sunburst chart is a visualization that displays hierarchically organized data as a set of rings, the top level of the hierarchy shown at the inner ring or circle.
-Rings are divided into pieces that represent data points, and sometimes the sizes of this pieces represent the values of data points.
+A sunburst chart, otherwise known as a radial treemap or multi-level pie chart, is a visualization that displays hierarchically organized data as a set of nested rings (the top level of the hierarchy is shown in the center).
+Rings are divided into pieces representing data points, and the sizes of pieces sometimes represent their values.

 This article explains how to create a basic Sunburst chart in AnyChart as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Sunburst chart's characteristics: